My Heart’s Shattered… Now What, God?

 But I can say this with confidence:

 I now live in a new town, in a cute, girly apartment.
 I have a job with amazing coworkers I love.
-And I have peace in my daily life, a precious gift I will never take for granted again.
+And I have peace and joy in my daily life.

 Isaiah 43:2 has become my anchor: